cnl-berkeley/stable_projects/Development_PrefrontalSulci_Reasoning/README.md

 ## Development of human lateral prefrontal sulcal morphology and its relation to reasoning performance
 Associated data for the manuscript Willbrand et al. (2023) *Development of human lateral prefrontal sulcal morphology and its relation to reasoning performance*.
-The published manuscript can be accessed at [*Journal of Neuroscience*](https://www.jneurosci.org/content/43/14/2552).
+The published manuscript can be accessed at the [*Journal of Neuroscience*](https://www.jneurosci.org/content/43/14/2552).

 For questions and/or additional data requests please email Ethan Willbrand (ewillbrand@berkeley.edu) and/or Kevin Weiner (kweiner@berkeley.edu).